 Expectations vs. Reality

 According to a 2020 survey conducted by Unbounce, the average conversion rate across all industries was 9.7%.
-Yet more than 70% of marketers said they would only be happy with conversion rates of more than 10%.
+Yet more than 70% of marketers said they would only be happy with more than 10% conversion rates.

 Why is there such a disconnect between the desired conversion rate and reality?